How to Handle Profanity in Business Email Communications

 Whether you are the sender or the recipient of a profanity-laden email, take a deep breath before clicking send.

-But not clearly stating why you are so upset and only name call or swear reflects you don’t have a valid alternate point of view.
+But not clearly stating why you are so upset and only using name-calling or swearing reflects that you don’t have a valid alternate point of view.
 If you want to be taken seriously, that is not the way to be taken seriously.

 Sadly, this approach is becoming increasingly common online.
 I’ve received a few myself because someone disagrees with Business Email Etiquette.
 Swearing.
 Over Business Email Etiquette.

-And, I’m not alone.
-Website visitors and clients ask me for advice on how to handle abusive emails as well.
+And I’m not alone.
+Website visitors and clients also ask me for advice on handling abusive emails.

 Disagree Professionally

 If you disagree with someone’s opinions or writings, how you do so makes all the difference.
-Part of the online experience is feedback, forums, and contact forms.
-However, the way you respond to a particular email or comment and if it is is the right thing to do, now or even never, is up to your discretion.
+Feedback, forums, and contact forms are part of the online experience.
+However, how you respond to a particular email or comment and whether it is right to do so, now or ever, is up to your discretion.

-You always want to communicate based on the facts at hand, not emotion.
+You always want to communicate based on facts, not emotion.
 Do your best to have a constructive conversation where all involved can feel free to exchange differences — without swear words.

 Lead by Example

-If you are on the receiving end of someone who is just being difficult or rude, you do not have to respond in kind.
-There will always be those that will have a different opinion or disagree with your processes or procedures and for whatever reason in a less than courteous manner.
+If you are on the receiving end of someone being difficult or rude, you do not have to respond in kind.
+There will always be those who will have a different opinion or disagree with your processes or procedures, and for whatever reason, in a less than courteous manner.
 That’s on them.

 From my perspective, I take those emails as a teachable moment.
 I never stoop to the same level of emotion and always choose my words very carefully.
 I also don’t take it personally.
 I respond with courtesy and clarity in my rebuttal.

-Keep in mind there is no requirement to respond to rude or abusive emails at all.
-There are times where no matter how you respond, there is no upside.
+Remember that you are not required to respond to rude or abusive emails.
+There are times when no matter how you respond, there is no upside.
 Some folks are never happy.
 Know when to let the “conversation” end.

-When you run into this type of communicator, you have the opportunity to set an example.
-You can show that how you run your business includes a level of professionalism and courtesy that was not offered to you.
+When you encounter this type of communicator, you can set an example.
+You can show that your business management includes a level of professionalism and courtesy not offered to you.